 If you were initially declined for the PLUS loan you can either obtain an endorser (cosigner), or choose to appeal the reason you were declined.

-Call the Direct Loan Servicing Center for instructions at 800-557-7394 or select "Document Extenuating Circumstances" on the left navigation bar once logged into www.studentloans.gov.
+To begin the appeal process, call the Direct Loan Servicing Center for instructions at 800-557-7394.
 You will receive an answer regarding your appeal within 7-10 business days of all required documentation for the appeal being received.
+You will need to complete an additional PLUS counseling.

 Private | Alternative Loan